ArsenijDjakov/customer-app/readme.md

 1. [I/O Test 1](https://github.com/enorkus/customer-app-io/blob/master/3.solution.png)

-### 4. Exercise: Input validation
+### 4. Exercise: Input com.enorkus.academy.validation
 At the moment users can enter almost anything they want and it would get stored.
-The application needs validation to check for invalid input.
+The application needs com.enorkus.academy.validation to check for invalid input.

 **Requirements:**